Zulfiqar: Name

+Another Persian miniature dated to 1426 AD, depicting Ali killing demons using his double-edged sword Zulfiqar.

 The meaning of the name is uncertain.
-The word ḏhu (ذُو) means "possessor, master", and the idafa construction "possessor of..." is common in Arabic phraseology, such as in Dhu al-Qarnayn, Dhu al-Kifl, Dhu al-Qadah and Dhu al-Hijjah.
+The word ḏū (ذُو) means 'possessor, master', and the idafa construction 'possessor of...' is common in Arabic phraseology, such as in Dhu al-Qarnayn, Dhu al-Kifl, Dhu al-Qadah and Dhu al-Hijjah.
 The meaning of faqār (فَقَار), means "splitter, differentiatior".
 It is often vocalized as fiqār instead of faqār; Lane cites authorities preferring faqār however the vocalization fiqār still sees more widespread use.
-The word faqār has the meaning of "the vertebrae of the back, the bones of the spine, which are set in regular order, one upon another", but may also refer to other instances of regularly spaced rows, specifically it is a name of the stars of the belt of Orion.
+The word faqār has the meaning of 'vertebrae of the back, bones of the spine', which are set in regular order, one upon another, but may also refer to other instances of regularly spaced rows, specifically it is a name of the stars of the belt of Orion.

 Interpretations of the sword's name as found in Islamic theological writings or popular piety fall into four categories: